CIS5650-Fall-2025/Project3-CUDA-Path-Tracer/README.md

 ### Core features

-Each scene under each configuration was ran *fifty* iterations to reduce the performance effect of randomness of sampling methods and testing environment.
+Each scene under each configuration was ran **fifty** iterations to reduce the performance effect of randomness of sampling methods and testing environment.
 The measures were then averaged to create charts to be shown below.

-(graph to be generated from rawdata)
 |![Remaining Rays All](img/remaining_rays_all.png)|
 |:--:|
 |Remaining Rays after N-th Bounce for open and closed scenes|